django/deps/draft/email-providers.md

 whether to retain `fail_silently` capabilities (and, as before, exactly which errors should be silenced).

-After the deprecation period, backend `fail_silently` mode will be available only as a configuration option:
+`fail_silently` mode is available as a configuration option.
+(After the deprecation period, this is the *only* way it will be available.)

 ```python
 EMAIL_PROVIDERS = {